Minimax and adaptive estimation of general linear functionals under sparsity: Extensions

 \end{theorem}

-The proof of the lower bound in \Cref{thm: testing} follows arguments similar to those in \Cref{thm: nonadaptive linear}; for completeness, the details are provided in \Cref{sec:test lower}.
-For the upper bound, recall that the estimator $\hat{L}_s$ defined in \eqref{eq:minimax nonadaptive estimator} achieves the optimal squared error rate $\sigma^2 \Phi_{\rm o}(s;\eta)$ over $\Theta_s$.
+The proof of the lower bound in \Cref{thm: testing} follows arguments similar to those in \Cref{thm: nonadaptive linear}; for completeness, the details are provided in Section~C.3 in the supplementary material.
+For the upper bound, recall that the estimator $\hat{L}_s$ defined in \eqref{eq:minimax nonadaptive estimator} achieves the optimal squared error rate $\sigma^2 \Phi_{\rm o}(s;\eta)$ over $\Theta_{s}$.
 Using this estimator, we construct the test

-for some constant $B > 0$, and we show in \Cref{sec:test upper} that $\Delta_s$ achieves the minimax rate for testing with an appropriate choice of $B$.
+for some constant $B > 0$, and we show in Section~A.6 in the supplementary material that $\Delta_s$ achieves the minimax rate for testing with an appropriate choice of $B$.
 The proof also reveals that the results extend straightforwardly to the broader class of symmetric sub-Weibull noise distributions.